dcordero/Tealium-ios-library/README.md

 - Minimum target iOS Version 5.1.1+

 ###Quick Start###
 This guide presumes you have already created an [iOS app using XCode](https://developer.apple.com/library/iOS/referencelibrary/GettingStarted/RoadMapiOS/index.html).
-Follow the below steps to add Tealium's Compact library (3.2c) to it.
+Follow the below steps to add [Tealium's Compact library](../../wiki/compact-vs-full#compact) to it.
 Discussion on which version is ultimately best for you can be found in the [What Next](#what-next) section.

 ####1.
 Clone/Copy Library####
 onto your dev machine by clicking on the *Clone to Desktop* or *Download ZIP* buttons on the main repo page.